noxify/lvrules/src/docs/SLUG.md

 # slug

-Determine whether the given value is a valid slug or not.
+Determine whether the given value is a valid url slug or not.

 ## Contents